xieweiAlex/English_Learning/words/2022/words-June.md

+Although you’ve probably heard that breakfast is the most important meal of the day, being attuned to your hunger cues can be more beneficial to your health than forcing yourself to eat when you’re not hungry.

+## Week 4

+Every time you roll over, adjust your covers, **shoo** the dog off the bed, or fluff your pillow, you’re sending fresh clouds of **allergens** into your airways.

+They're not back by FDIC and FED, as a result, they can go out of business and leave the US mortgage market **in a lurch**.
+Now that the Fed is no longer MBS buying, problems are **cropping up**.

+When we use old to do list, all those tasks look **ginormous**. -
+Don't **get caught up** which pull up grip is the best, simply go out there find a grip that feels comfortable for you.

+Hiding in fake **niceties**. -
+The Supreme Court has **defanged** one of the most sweeping tools the Biden White House needed to meet its climate targets.

+He asserted his innocence and his financial **probity**.  -
+Times of national turmoil generally **roil** a country's financial markets. -
+The news of his death produced an instant **outpouring** of grief.

+This is pretty much the farthest thing from a **fly-by-night** operation.
+Modern applications are typically architected as distributed collections of microservices, with each collection of microservices performing some **discrete** business function. -

+Because Marie's first reaction is to **prevaricate**, I have a hard time believing anything she says. -

+If you say that someone has **fire in their belly**, you are expressing approval of them because they are energetic, enthusiastic, and have very strong feelings.
+The Kremlin has already been making some serious **dough** from surging prices of its commodity exports, which have helped the government weather a continuous slew of hefty sanctions.

+This is very **rickety**, it drives an enormous hammer that we use to try to manage the economy. -
+To do this, we knew we would need to be intolerant of **jackasses** and **mischief-makers**, but also come up with mechanisms to spread trust.
+One of the hardest but best things we do is take questions anonymously every Monday, read them **verbatim** even if it hurts, and answer forthrightly and non-defensively.
+My initial reaction was annoyance — and then a **fleeting thought** that we needed to stop being so transparent.

+As the war **drags out**, Ukraine is **beseeching** Western nations for heavy weapons, but is also angling for stronger ties with the European Union to "preserve its freedom and unity."
+Michael Jordan famously looked for any **slight** by another player to manufacture motivation, knowing it provides a tiny extra edge.
+He was maniacal about it, but the trick does work.

+The highest **plaudit** Mr Jarre could give a director was that he was "entrusting", and left him to it. -
+Shopify's shares have been **trounced** this year, falling almost 80% from their 52-week high. -

+Our **overarching** focus is using our tools to bring inflation back down to our 2 percent goal and to keep longer-term inflation expectations well **anchored**.
+this seems to be **paradoxical**.

+they **hastily** made that recommendation to avoid eating too much fat, and too much dietary fat.

+We often wonder, What is the meaning of life?
+Though answers vary, many share a common thread: love.
+There are many types of love – familial, **platonic**, romantic.
+If the hen does not **prate**, she will not lay. -
+How fighting inflation could **imperil** the euro zone. -

+Almost all **idiomatic** expressions are colloquial language. -
+C-suite executives feel as **frazzled** and depressed as the workers who report to them.
+76% of **higher-ups** said the pandemic has negatively affected their overall health.

+This was "an **abject failure**, and **antithetical** to everything we've learned over the last two decades since the Columbine **massacre**,"
+An officer onsite said he had a "**hooligan**" **crowbar** that could breach a door.
+Officers opted to wait for keys. -
+And don't fall for the **slew** of "detox" or "weight loss" teas that are **peddled** on Instagram and Facebook. -

+In **stamping out** covid, China has **stomped on** confidence.

+And Nietzsche were Kings of the **aphorism**. -

+## Week 3

-Stop ducking the tough decisions.
+Stop **ducking** the tough decisions.
-> One of my favorite maxims from one of my favorite business books is: "If you are going to eat shit, don’t nibble."
+> One of my favorite **maxims** from one of my favorite business books is: "If you are going to eat shit, don’t nibble."

-It was in the corner of a nondescript strip mall simply decorated with photos of menu items on the wall and soy sauce bottles on the tables.
+It was in the corner of a **nondescript** strip mall simply decorated with photos of menu items on the wall and soy sauce bottles on the tables.

-Their large, black and hairy appearance, with those eight eyes staring back at you… the huntsman spiders suffer so much hatred and fear due to their nightmarish looks and size.
-In reality, they aren’t as scary as they are often made out to be.
+Their large, black and hairy appearance, with those eight eyes **staring back at you**… the huntsman spiders suffer so much **hatred** and fear due to their **nightmarish** looks and size.
+In reality, they aren't as scary as they are often made out to be.

 Peter, **knock it off**.